tbemel/airbnb/README.md

 Feel free to add comments and fork the code.
 Would love to hear from your own feedback and suggestions.

 ## 5. Licensing, Authors, Acknowledgements
-This project is subject to the GNU license GPL v3 https://www.gnu.org/licenses/gpl-3.0.en.html
+This project is subject to the GNU license GPL v3 https://www.gnu.org/licenses/gpl-3.0.en.html<br>
-Author: Thierry Bemelmans
+Author: Thierry Bemelmans<br>
 Acknowledgements: Udacity Data Science Nano program for the methodology and certain data modelisation techniques, python open source modules contributors and bloggers.